 Most people would rather jump through rings of fire than give a speech.

 Does the thought of speaking in public instantly induce sweaty palms?
-Have you ever been afraid to express your opinion?
-Have you ever believed that you’re not good a good enough public speaker?
-Or do you think your ideas and opinions had merit, but you were unable to articulate your perspective?
-This is the article for you!
+Consequently, have you ever been afraid to express your opinion?
+Have you ever believed that you’re not a good enough public speaker?
+Do you think your ideas and beliefs have merit?
+Can you articulate your perspective?
+Undoubtedly, this is the article for you!

-People who can speak in public are revered.
-“We’ve all seen and admired those people who seem like they were born on a stage.
-They speak in full paragraphs without notes and look as relaxed as if they were heading out for a Sunday stroll.
-That could be you someday….the key is to work up to it.” –New York Times.
+In fact, people who can speak in public are revered.
+“We’ve all seen and admired those people who seemed to be born on a stage.
+They speak in full paragraphs without notes and look as relaxed as they are headed for a Sunday stroll.
+Indeed, that could be you someday….the key is to work up to it.” –New York Times.

-If you want to appear calm and collected as a public speaker, you have to be dedicated to organizing your thoughts and expertise.
+To appear calm and collected as a public speaker, you must be dedicated to organizing your thoughts and expertise.
 Steps 1-9 will help you develop a strategic outline for almost any situation.

 1. ANALYZE YOUR AUDIENCE.